 The seeing and coherence time during the star-hopping calibrations were 0.6-0.8" and 5-8 ms respectively.
 There were thin clouds.
-The target star was HD 5078(G3/5V, Hmag=6.3) and the reference star was HD 5077 (K3III, Hmag=5.3), about 1.1" away.
+The target star was HD 5078(G3/5V, H=6.3) and the reference star was HD 5077 (K3III, H=5.3), about 1.1" away.
 The airmass was about 1.2.
 The observations were in the IRDIFS_EXT mode (IRDIS in K12 bands).
-We used the K-band coronagraph here, but recommend trying the smaller coronagraphs to access smaller separations.
+We used the K-band coronagraph here, but results using smaller coronagraphs to access smaller separations were published in Wahhaj et al. 2021.
+In summary, the coronagraph should be small enough to access the desired separations but no smaller, to achieve the best contrasts.
 We used a DIT of 16s in IRDIS to avoid being limited by read noise, and to obtain enough images to capture the PSF diversity.
-The IFS DIT has not been analyzed yet.

-Although, the final contrast numbers were 12 mag at 0.12" and 13 mag at 0.3" separation.
+The final contrast numbers were 12 mag at 0.12" and 13 mag at 0.3" separation.
 Moreover, the typical reduction in the RMS noise at 0.12" separation after PSF subtraction was a factor of 60 (4.4 mag improvement).
-The reduction in the RMS after adding all the difference images was a further factor of 5 (~ 1.75 mag improvement).
-The reduced images are shown in Figure 33.
+The reduction in the RMS after adding all the difference images was a further factor of 5 (\sim 1.75 mag improvement).
+The reduced images are shown in Figure 34.

-Figure 33: Reduced images from a star-hopping RDI data set.
+Figure 34: Reduced images from a star-hopping RDI data set.
 Left: a single DIT=16s image of the target star.
 Middle: The corresponding difference image after RDI.
 Right: The final RDI reduced image after derotation and coadding.
 A simulated planet, implanted with contrast 11.5 mags at 0.15" separation is recovered after reduction.
 No spectral differencing was done.
 The K1 and K2 channels were added together, and the simulated planet was given the same contrast in the two channels.
 All images show the same intensity range in square-root stretch.
 The images are 0.8"x0.8".
+See Wahhaj et al. 2021 for more details.

-A star hopping concatenation can use either IRDIFS or ZIMPOL, and would typically look like:
+A star hopping concatenation would typically look like: